UltimatChamp/websites/content/news/embraching-community-power.md

 ### Step 6: Consensus Building

 To accept a change, consensus among maintainers is required.
 This ensures that decisions are reached collectively and are in the best interest of the NeoForged community as a whole.
 It may involve discussions, revisions, and constructive debates until a single Pull Request implementation is agreed upon.
+However, a unanimous decision is not need.

 ## Building a Solid Foundation: Key Insights into our Community-Driven Change Process